 - Current Yes vocalist Benoït David sounds quite a lot like erstwhile Yes vocalist Jon Anderson.
 This probably isn't surprising since they plucked him out of a Yes tribute band.
 Trevor Horn, who handled lead vocals on the band's 1980 album Drama, also sounds rather similar to Anderson.

 - Country music group Shenandoah had a hard time holding a lead singer after Marty Raybon left.
 However, one of the replacements was Jimmy Yeary, who sounded uncannily like Raybon.

-- Though there were guitarists between them, Zakk Wylde appeared to be this for Randy Rhoads when he started playing with Ozzy: both having long blonde hair, white Les Pauls, and great technical prowess.
+- Though there were guitarists between them, Zakk Wylde appeared to be this for Randy Rhoads when he started playing with Ozzy: both having long blonde hair, white Les Pauls, and great technical prowess, although Randy was more effeminate looking due to how extremely skinny he was.
 Wylde's distinct Bullseye guitar design came about as an attempt to visually distinguish himself from Rhoads.